 The drug rapidly attaches to opioid receptors overwhelming the chemical balance, which leads to an immediate overdose.
 These effects ones slow and compromises breathing rate, which often leads to an overdose.
 Exposure to carfentanil produces signs and symptoms very similar to those of opioid toxicity and overdose:

 The Drug Enforcement Administration issued a warning in September 2016 which included a disclaimer that overdose symptoms of carfentanyl could begin within minutes after exposure to the drug.
-Any person experiencing these symptoms should seek immediate medical attention and that a dose of naloxone be immediately administered while waiting for emergency medical services to arrive.
+Any person experiencing these symptoms should seek immediate medical attention.
+Additionally, someone needs to administer a dose of naloxone at the first sign of overdose, while waiting for emergency medical services to arrive.

 It is unlikely that you or a loved one will become addicted to carfentanil, but those who struggle with opioid addiction, especially heroin, are at significant risk of overdosing from this drug.
 In the past, there were many reasons why people did not seek help for their addiction.
 The main reason was fear of withdrawal, the second being the low success in drug rehabs.
 However, those are both concerns from the past.

 The Waismann Method® has been offering medical opioid detoxification that is fast, humane and effective.
-Patients are admitted to a private hospital, where they receive top medical care, compassion, and individual attention.
+The medical director admits patients to a private hospital where they receive top medical care, compassion, and individual attention.
 Unlike drug rehabs, there are no groups, no public shame, and no unnecessary suffering.
 A professional staff is there around the clock to kindly get you where you need to be.